ehoai/.github/profile/README.md

 # European House of Artificial Intelligence Open Source Repository

-Welcome to the European House of Artificial Intelligence (EHAI) open source repository, the central hub for our community-driven projects focused on advancing artificial intelligence technologies.
+Welcome to the European House of Artificial Intelligence (EHAI or EHoAI) open source repository, the central hub for our community-driven projects focused on advancing artificial intelligence technologies.
 Our repository is home to a variety of AI projects, ranging from basic libraries to comprehensive frameworks and tools, all aimed at fostering innovation and collaboration in the AI field.

 ## Our Mission